Your data

 Most tools that offer "AI-powered team knowledge" are black boxes.
 You put data in, magic happens, and you hope the output is right.

-SageOx is a git repo.
+SageOx customer content lives in git repos.
 You can cat every file, git log every change, and diff any two points in time.
 If something looks wrong, you can see exactly what changed and when.

-If you decide SageOx isn't for you, git clone and walk away.
-Your knowledge is yours.
+If you decide SageOx isn't for you, make a git checkout and walk away.
+Your data is yours.

 What's next